Back-action supercurrent diodes

-\textbf{Implementation of a back-action supercurrent diode.} We now turn to the physical realization of the back-action mechanism.
-First, we introduce the circuitry that allows the operation of a generic \textit{gate-tunable} Josephson junction as a highly efficient supercurrent diode.
+\textbf{Implementation of a back-action supercurrent rectifier.} We now turn to the physical realization of the back-action mechanism.
+First, we introduce the circuitry that allows the operation of a generic \textit{gate-tunable} Josephson junction as a highly efficient supercurrent rectifier.
 Later, we present the sample of the experiment and characterize its performance.

 Figure~\ref{implementation1}a shows the schematic of the current-biased setup.
 The cross represents a weak link whose critical current is measured by sweeping the current bias $I$ till the transition to the normal state is detected by a finite voltage drop $V$ across the weak link.
 Red and blue bias currents correspond to positive and negative sweep directions, respectively.
 A third control terminal tunes the critical current via a voltage source at $V_g^0$.
 The feedback network consists of a control resistor $R_c$ embedded between the weak link and the ground.
 Thus, the bias current $I$ lifts upward or downward the weak link potential according to its direction resulting in a polarity-dependent gate voltage, $V_g=V_g^0-I R_c$.